Niobium's intrinsic coherence length and penetration depth revisited using low-energy muon spin spectroscopy and secondary-ion mass spectrometry

-For comparison, we applied both the local and nonlocal models using the ``direct'' approach (see the Supporting Material~\cite{sm}) with the $\lambda_{L}$ and $\xi_{0}$ extracted from each methodology collated in \Cref{tab:results}.
-Though small differences in each length are evident, they're magnitude is insensitive to the analysis model chosen, affirming the consistency of our approach.
+For comparison, we applied both the local and nonlocal models using the ``direct'' approach (see the Supporting Material~\cite{sm}) with the $\lambda_{L}$ and $\xi_{0}$ extracted from each methodology collated in \Cref{tab:results} (tables summarizing all fit results from the above analyses are given in the Supporting Material~\cite{sm}).
+Though small differences in each length are evident, their magnitude is insensitive to the analysis model chosen, affirming the consistency of our approach.
 We shall examine both quantities in detail below.

 First, we consider $\lambda_{L}$.
 All of our $\lambda_{L}$s are considerably shorter than the often quoted value of \qty{\sim 39}{\nano\meter}~\cite{1965-Maxfield-PR-139-A1515} which is used extensively in technical applications of \ch{Nb} (e.g., the modeling of \gls{srf} cavities).
 Taking weighted averages~\footnote{Explicitly, the weighed average of a set of $n$ values $v_{i}$ with uncertainties $\delta v_{i}$ is given by: $ \left ( \sum_i^n w_{i} v_{i} \right ) / \left ( \sum_i^n w_i \right )$, where the weights $w_i \equiv 1 / \delta v_i^2$.
 Similarly, the uncertainty in the weighted average is given by: $\sqrt{1 / \left ( \sum_i^n w_i \right )}$.} of the values obtained from the local and nonlocal analyses separately, we obtain a value in the range of \qtyrange{29}{30}{\nano\meter}, which is in excellent agreement with a recent literature average (\qty{\sim 29}{\nano\meter})~\cite{2023-McFadden-PRA-19-044018,2023-McFadden-JAP-134-163902}, as well as several older \gls{le-musr}~\cite{2005-Suter-PRB-72-024506} and surface resistance~\cite{1999-Benvenuti-PC-316-153} measurements.
 The consistency between the local and nonlocal analyses is likely a consequence of $\lambda_{L}$'s close proximity to $\xi_{0}$ (see below), making differences in the two $B(z)$ models subtle.
 For comparison, reports making use of a recent \gls{dft} calculation of \ch{Nb}'s electronic structure~\cite{2023-Zarea-FP-11-1269872} suggest $\lambda_{L} \approx \qty{33}{\nano\meter}$~\cite{2022-Prozorov-PRB-106-L180505,2023-Zarea-FEM-3-1259401}, which is comparable in magnitude to our estimates, though larger in absolute value by \qty{\sim 3}{\nano\meter}.
 Overall, we take the agreement of our $\lambda_{L}$s with other experiments, along with their close proximity to the prediction from theory, as a strong confirmation that we are probing \ch{Nb}'s intrinsic value.